People convicted of Nevada crimes can apply to the Pardons Board to get their sentence commuted (reduced). Examples of commutation are:

 1667 Old Hot Springs Rd Suite A,

-Ultimately, the approval of the governor and at least four (4) Board members are necessary to approve a sentence reduction.6
+Ultimately, the approval of the governor and at least four (4) Board members is necessary to approve a sentence reduction.6

-A defendant’s eligibility for commutation in Nevada turns on whether the defendant is currently:
+A defendant’s eligibility for commutation in Nevada depends on whether the defendant is currently:

 - in prison,